Revisiting my visit to St. John the Wonderworker

 More importantly is the prevalent lack of suspicion by the Church of its own history and received interpretations.
 When suspicion is thoughtfully and seriously elevated, such as with Liberation Theology, many Catholics see it as a threat.
 It is sad but predictable that many Catholics, especially those in the so-called developed nations or in positions of social power, cannot fathom the idea that distortion may have crept into the Christian message and purveyed via seminaries, homilies, and formation.
 But the world, and the Gospel itself, is in need of interpretations that favor liberation, focus on material conditions, recognize class differences and the struggle of the proletariate, the poor, and the oppressed.
 In fact, they (especially the Church hierarchy) have too often actively supported the suppression of such ideas.
 (This has been well documented so I won’t go into it here.)
 Thus religion does, in fact, become the opiate of the people and the Church pushers.

-We might fault Marx for his lack of suspicion when considering religion, but the more significant fault lies at the feet of the Church.
+We might fault Marx for his lack of suspicion when considering religion, but arguably the more significant fault lies at the feet of the Church.
 But so does the solution.

 1Juan Luis Segundo, Liberation of Theology (Eugene, Or.: Wipf And Stock Pub, 2002), 17.